 Students graduating from the School of Nursing and Midwifery at ARU will become the nurses and midwives of the future.
-At ARU we work with former and current patients, families and carers to help prepare our students with a skills-set that ensures that they:
+We work with former and current patients, families and carers to help prepare our students with a skills-set that ensures that they:

 The Nursing and Midwifery Patient and Carers group are volunteers who provide an invaluable role in the development and training of our students.
 We enlist the help of patient and carer volunteers to contribute to a range of learning resources including face to face, small group work sessions, vodcasts and podcasts which help our students develop both their communication and care delivery skills.
 In this respect students will be better prepared when on clinical placements in hospitals or the community.